Best Fall Books for Kids

 Fall is my favorite season!
 I like to tuck seasonal books away for most of the year and then pull them out in the appropriate season.
 I just pulled out our fall books and thought I’d share the best fall books for kids!
 You could use these books to create your own unit study or to just have some good fall reads this autumn season.
 You don’t have to homeschool to rotate seasonal books in your home!

 I can’t resist a good fall book.
 The colorful leaves, pumpkins…. there’s nothing I don’t love about fall, and these books capture all that goodness!
-I prefer not to have many Halloween related books, just because I they tend to be kind of commercialized and don’t generally have the most high-quality storylines.
+I prefer not to have many Halloween related books, because they tend to be more commercialized and don’t generally have the most high-quality storylines.
+I also don’t prefer books about witches and things.
+I also didn’t include Thanksgiving books, because I like to pull those out when we get to November, so they are still fresh and exciting by the time Thanksgiving rolls around.

 Best Fall Books for Kids